 The company provides long service employee benefits to employee hired before July 1, 2002 and have a service period of more than 30 years and retired after September 19, 2019.
-Total obligation recognized as of September 30, 2023 and December 31, 2022 amounted to Rp1 billion and Rp1 billion, respectively.
-The related long service employee benefits cost charged to expense amounted to Rp1 billion and Rp1 billion for the nine months period ended September 30, 2023 and 2022, respectively.
+Total obligation recognized as of December 31, 2023 and 2022 amounted to Rp1 billion, respectively.
+The related long service employee benefits cost charged to expense amounted to Rp1 billion for the years ended December 31, 2023 and 2022, respectively.